 All Texas State websites strive to adhere to university accessibility policy with the understanding that keeping content accessible is part of the regular maintenance of our websites.
-Our policy adheres to Texas Administrative Code 206.70 (TAC 206.70) including WCAG 2.0 AA and Section 508 guidelines for website accessibility.
+Our policy references 1 Texas Administrative Code, Chapter 206, Subchapter C, Rule 206.70 (TAC 206.70) for accessibility guidance.

-To assist our website managers, we run monthly scans using Dinolytics to assist in finding and addressing accessibility issues quickly.
+To assist our website managers, we run monthly scans using Pope Tech (formerly known as Dinolytics) to assist in finding and addressing accessibility issues quickly.

 Reporting an Issue

-If you find content that is difficult to use with assistive technology, please contact the EIRAC and they will work with site managers to remedy the content.
+If you find content that is difficult to use with assistive technology, please contact the Electronic Information Resources Accessibility Coordinator (EIRAC) and they will work with site managers to remedy the content.

 Evan Pickrel, Electronic Information Resources Accessibility Coordinator

 While Texas State strives to fulfill the language of our policy, some of our content is under review for remediation.
 Below is a list of known issues with our website templates.

 Alert Dialogs in Text Entry Fields